And more specifically: how to choose your espresso machine?

 -

-Are you going to make milk drinks?
+Are you going to make milk-based drinks?

 Automatic machines with integrated mill